 When Abigail Noel Fisher filed the lawsuit challenging the rejection of her application to the school in 2008, she was a senior ranked 82nd in her class of 674 at Stephen F. Austin High School in the Houston suburb of Sugar Land, according the lawsuit she filed against the university.

-Her academic record placed her in the top 12% of her classmates, and the school recognized her for academic excellence in each of her three years for scoring above 80% in all of her classes, according to the complaint.
+Fisher's academic record placed her in the top 12% of her classmates, and the school recognized her for academic excellence in each of her three years for scoring above 80% in all of her classes, according to the complaint.

 She participated in math competitions and also was an accomplished cellist, according to her lawsuit.
 She was co-president of her high school orchestra and played in city and regional youth orchestras, according to the complaint.

-She was also an active volunteer, having worked with Habitat for Humanity and used her musical skills to play holiday music at a nearby nursing home, among other efforts, the lawsuit indicates.
+She was also an active volunteer, having worked with Habitat for Humanity, and used her musical skills to play holiday music at a nearby nursing home, among other efforts, the lawsuit indicates.

 She included those details in her application to the university, but was nevertheless rejected under a program for students who don't land in the very top tier academically.
 Such students are automatically selected for admission.